#5. Kendrick Lamar: Damn.

 #1.
 Jay-Z: 4:44

-In an era where surprise albums have become a bit of a cliche the public has to an extent become a bit numb to the shock and awe of surprise blitz releases from big name artists.
+In an era where surprise albums have become a bit of a cliche, the public has to an extent become a bit numb to the shock and awe of surprise blitz releases from big-name artists.
 However, few were expecting Jay-Z’s release of 4:44, the past summer; his first release since 2013’s Holy Grail Magna Carta.
 In what could have easily been another phoned in run-of-the-mill album, Jay delivers what is definitively his most personal, introspective album date.
 4:44 is in a sense a return to basics album in regards to production, while conversely exploring a brand new plain in reference to lyrical content.
-Jay-Z steps into largely uncharted territory on the album making it musically the most vulnerable Jay-Z has ever been on record in his twenty plus year career.
+Jay-Z steps into largely uncharted territory on the album making it musically the most vulnerable Jay-Z has ever been on record in his twenty-plus year career.
 Delving into subject matter such as his infidelity and cheating on wife Beyonce Knowles, It’s a rare candid moment seeing Jay-Z’s guilt and shame truly on full-display, which most importantly comes off as truly sincere and genuine.
 As we said in our own review last June, “It’s not very often to hear Hip-Hop artists (albeit one often touted as the greatest rapper alive) admit to the whole world to hear that infidelity is not okay and confide to their audience the most personal and darkest secrets and it is expertly handled in way that is uniquely Jay”.
 Lyrical content aside Jay-Z doesn’t slack off in the production department either.
 4:44 arguably features what is easily the best, most cohesive block of production to be featured on a Jay-Z album since The Blue Print back in 2001.
 Serving as the album’s one lone producer the album is helmed entirely by Chicago producer No I.D., who’s unbridled and uninhibited direction gives the project a distinctly focused and mature sound.
 As well as a sense of discipline which is largely absent on most contemporary Hip-Hop releases as well as past Jay-Z projects.
 Not unlike what the Chicago producer did for Jay’s former rival Nas on his last album Life Is Good, five years prior which coincidentally covered similar subject matter.
 At its core, 4:44 delivers the best of what Jay-Z has to offer as an emcee while pushing him to step out of his comfort zone and tackle deeper, more mature subject matter.
 Save for a few occasional tracks here and there Jay-Z has largely avoided exploring the same depth and lyrical introspectiveness his other musical contemporaries have made a name for themselves exploring in the past.
 After nearly twenty plus years of over the top braggadocios rhymes and skin deep superficialness which has come to define his hustler, businessman persona; it’s a refreshing change of pace to hear Jay-Z show human vulnerability as well as see him embracing his age and maturity.
-To many die hard Hip-Hop heads, Jay-Z’s superficialness to his music and over the top businessman persona has been his achilles heel.
+To many die-hard Hip-Hop heads, Jay-Z’s superficialness to his music and over the top businessman persona has been his Achilles heel.
 So for him to actively shed this front in exchange for a more candid approach, this late in his career is a monumental step not to be downplayed.
 At forty-seven years of age Jay-Z managed to turn the entire internet on its head leading up to and following 4:44’s release.
-In an industry that is rarely kind to aging stars, and a genre that is often times even crueler to its own pioneers and innovators, Jay-Z proved that Hip-Hop is not just a young man’s game, and that the genre has yet to reach new heights and peaks as some as the genres greatest writers approach middle-age and utilize the perspective, judgement and wisdom which only comes with age and experience.
+In an industry that is rarely kind to aging stars, and a genre that is oftentimes even crueler to its own pioneers and innovators, Jay-Z proved that Hip-Hop is not just a young man’s game and that the genre has yet to reach new heights and peaks as some as the genres greatest writers approach middle-age and utilize the perspective, judgment and wisdom which only comes with age and experience.
 Ultimately what Jay-Z had to offer on 4:44 that few other emcees could is life experience.
-It’s traits and qualities cannot be faked, they cannot be taught, nor can they be re-created in a studio, and they whole heartedly come across loud and clear on 4:44 not only making it our top album of year but one of our top Jay-Z albums as well.
+Its traits and qualities cannot be faked, they cannot be taught, nor can they be re-created in a studio, and they wholeheartedly come across loud and clear on 4:44 not only making it our top album of the year but one of our top Jay-Z albums as well.